Image: Thea Lovstad for Matteau

-Keep scrolling to find the best home laser hair removal devices available including the one I use.
+Keep scrolling to find the best laser hair removal devices available now, including the one I use.

-Although reviews and my personal experience show that the home devices I'm sharing have good reputations and work well, there may still be people who don’t see good results or could actually have a bad experience.
+However, although the home devices I'm sharing below each have good reputations, there may still be women who don’t see positive results or could actually have a bad experience.

 For example, people with dark skin are more likely to need professional laser hair removal.

-This is because laser removes hair by targeting the pigment in each follicle.
-If there is less contrast between your skin and the colour of your body hair, then home laser devices will target the pigment (melanin) in you skin as well as the hair follicle.
+This is because laser removes hair by targeting the pigment in each hair follicle.
+If there is less contrast between your skin and the colour of your body hair, then at home devices will target the pigment (melanin) in you skin as well as the hair follicle.

-This can mean your skin also absorbs the light energy causing it to become very hot, which can cause pain, blistering and even burns!
+This can mean your skin also absorbs the light energy causing it to become very hot, which can cause pain, blistering and sometimes burns.

 The women most likely to experience a really positive outcome are those with darker body hair and lighter skin.